TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 [End    CfgFileDel] [DwnArr KeyBr] [PgeDwn StartL1L2] [VolMute Enter] [E] [Dw ] [Pd] [V-][Enter ]
                  Caps            Num               Scroll                C     N    S

-Layout 2 (Config Layout) has three additional small buttons on the far right side:
+Layout 2 (Config Layout) has five additional small buttons on the far right side:
 Red     Press the small Red Pad on the Right to toggle the Math KeyPad on/off.
 Blue    Press the small Blue Pad on the Right to toggle the Keyboard on/off.
 Green   Press the small Green Pad on the Right to toggle the Media Keypad on/off.
+SkyBlue Press the small SkyBlue Pad on the Right to toggle the Number Keypad on/off.
+Green   Not assigned.

 Layout 3+4 Cycle through Layout 1 to 4 press [L1-L4] once or [Vo] 3 or more times
 --------------------------------------------------------------------------------------------------